DIYlover/set_srt_colour/README.md

 Python download link here just in case https://www.python.org/downloads/

+For both new edition "srt_purplegrey_utf8.py" and "srt_purplegrey_utf16leBOM.py", Python verion 3 is a must!!!

 # HOW TO USE
 Run it in "command prompt" for Windows system, "Terminal" for Macintosh system, or even in NAS with Python environment installed.